 Additionally, he joined the militia to help fight in the Revolutionary war (1775-1783).
 The young captain proved himself well and joined George Washington’s staff.
-Hence, his reputation rose high.
+Hence, his reputation rose to the sky.
 After the war, he joined the Continental Congress.
 However, he left the office a year later to work in law and finances.

 Alexander Hamilton was very successful.
 For example, he founded the Bank of New York, the most lasting still-existing bank in the country.
-Hamilton also helped restore his alma mater King’s College.
-Despite his successes, he returned to politics.
+Hamilton also helped restore his alma mater, the King’s College.
+Despite that, he returned to politics.

 Alexander Hamilton, US citizen

+Further, he founded the Federalist Party to support his policies.
 George Washington appointed him the first secretary of the treasury in 1789.
 Hamilton once again made an impact.
 For example, he shaped the financial system and introduced federal taxes.
 Moreover, he founded a national bank and a mint.
-The politician stepped down in 1795.
-Furthermore, he founded the Federalist Party to support his policies.
+However, Hamilton stepped down in 1795.
+In 1800, he turned against president John Adams, a member of his party.

 Aaron Burr, the vice-president of Thomas Jefferson, was Hamilton’s life-long rival.
 Aaron Burr wanted to become president himself, but Hamilton helped push Jefferson to victory.
 Thus, the dispute between the two politicians grew.
 The whole conflict ended in 1804 in a duel where Burr shot Alexander Hamilton.